Frequently Asked Questions

 Vancouver Island Conference Centre has large and small meeting rooms and a bigger space, providing us with the flexibility of holding all our events including workshops under one roof.
+PPF2020 was also hosted at this location.

 Nanaimo is located in central Vancouver Island, and is convenient — approximately 1.5 hours commute — for registrants who are travelling to the forum from Vancouver as well as from Victoria.
 It is linked to Vancouver via the Horseshoe Bay BC Ferries terminal in West Vancouver and the Duke Point terminal to the Tsawwassen ferry terminal in Tsawwassen.
-Seaplanes from downtown Vancouver (20 minutes) and Vancouver International Airport (20 minutes) also fly directly to Nanaimo Harbour.]
+Seaplanes from downtown Vancouver (20 minutes) and Vancouver International Airport (20 minutes) also fly directly to Nanaimo Harbour.

-Read more about the history of the forum HERE
+Read more about the history of the forum

 In 2020, we changed the forum venue to the Vancouver Island Conference Centre on unceded, ancestral Snuneymuxw territories, in Nanaimo, British Columbia.
 We also hosted the forum virtually, via livestream.